 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Synonym: impotence (no longer used, as it implies failure)

 Erectile dysfunction (ED) used to be called impotence.
-It is the inability to attain and maintain an erection sufficient for satisfactory sexual performance.
-Although a benign disorder, it can have a significant impact on the quality of life of sufferers, partners and families.
-It is important also to consider the physical and psychosocial health of the person who has the condition.
-Patients should be properly assessed and investigated before embarking on treatment.
+Erectile dysfunction is the inability to attain and maintain an erection sufficient for satisfactory sexual performance.
+Although a benign disorder, it can have a significant impact on the quality of sex life of sufferers, partners and families.
+It is important also to consider the physical and psychosocial health of the person who has erectile dysfunction.[1, 2] Patients should be properly assessed and investigated before embarking on erectile dysfunction treatment.

 - Only about 10-20% of patients with ED are believed to have a solely psychogenic cause but psychogenic factors are often present in those who are diagnosed as having a physical cause.